 |GHS:4260||Global Water and Health||3|

 Students must choose option A or B below.
 Semester hours necessary to complete this requirement will vary.

-Option A: Students may complete a minimum of two semesters of language study beyond that required by the General Education Program.
-This additional language requirement may be met either by completing at least two semesters of fifth-semester-level study or higher in the same language used to fulfill the General Education Program's World Languages requirement or by completing two semesters, or the equivalent, of a second world language at any level.
+Option A: Students may complete a minimum of two world language courses beyond that required by the CLAS Core general education program.
+This additional language requirement may be met either by completing two, fifth-semester-level courses in the same language used to fulfill the CLAS Core World Languages requirement, or by completing two courses (or the equivalent) of a second world language at any level.

 The capstone experience requirement provides an opportunity for students to apply the knowledge and skills they learned in the classroom.
-Students must complete the following.
+Students must complete 3 s.h. from the following.

 |GHS:3010||Identifying and Developing a Global Health Project||3|

-The natural science courses can be used to fulfill the General Education Program requirement.
+The natural science courses can be used to fulfill the CLAS Core general education requirement.
 Students should consult with their advisor concerning specific courses that satisfy these requirements.
 Students must complete a minimum of one of the sequences, with at least one lab, from the following.

 |CHEM:1110 & CHEM:1120||Principles of Chemistry I-II||8|